tamunoWoks/python_notebook/flow_control.md

 - Starting on the next line, an indented block of code (called the `elif` clause or `elif` block).

 The order of the `elif` statements does matter.
 Remember that the rest of the `elif` clauses are automatically skipped once a `True` condition has been found.

+## Summary
+By using expressions that evaluate to `True` or `False` (also called conditions), you can write programs that make decisions on what code to execute and what code to skip.
+These conditions are expressions that compare two values with the `==, !=, <, >, <=, and >=` comparison operators to evaluate to a Boolean value.
+You can also use the `and, or,` and `not` Boolean operators to connect expressions into more complicated expressions.
+&nbsp;&nbsp;&nbsp;&nbsp;Python uses indentation to create blocks of code.
+These flow control statements will let you write more intelligent programs.